-- implement collective operations.
-For example, in Fig. 1 it is possible to see that an MPI_Send state at a given node is related to a message that departs from that node.
-In contrast, the MPI_Barrier states are not related to any message. - 2.
+- 1. Collective operations.
+This class of operations, that involve synchronization and communication among multiple processes, are only represented as states.
+The trace file does not include any record that reflects the way messages are interchanged to implement collective operations.
+For example, in Fig. 1 it is possible to see that an MPI Send state at a given node is related to a message that departs from that node.
+In contrast, the MPI Barrier states are not related to any message. - 2.
 States vs. messages.
 In order to fully understand a point-to-point state, you need to consider the information provided in the corresponding state records as well as information contained in separate message records.
-For example, an <n ts1 SS MPI_Send> state start record indicates that the node identified as #n tries, at time ts1, to send a message, but details about the message are found in a separate <n ts2 MS> message send record.
+For example, an < n ts 1 SS MPI Send> state start record indicates that the node identified as #n tries, at time ts1, to send a message, but details about the message are found in a separate <n ts2 MS> message send record.